 - 3.1.
 Four individual applications have been submitted for agricultural buildings which would be located adjacent to each other.
-Each application proposes the construction of one agricultural building this application relates to a new hay barn. - 3.2.
-This proposed hay barn would have dimensions of 30.35m x 14.87m, a ridge height of 9.3m and eaves at 6.12m.
-The front would be open while the side and rear elevations would comprise low concrete panels with timber hit and miss vertical boarding above.
+Each application proposes the construction of one agricultural building this application relates to a new cow barn. - 3.2.
+This proposed cow barn would have dimensions of 30.35m x 14.87m, a ridge height of 9.3m and eaves at 6.12m.
+The front would be predominately open with gates and feed gates positioned across the width at a height of approximately 1.2m.
+The side and rear elevations would comprise low concrete panels with timber hit and miss vertical boarding above.
 The roof would be clad with fibre cement sheets. - 3.3.
-The barn would be located 53m to the south of the access from Lower Stock Road and approximately 30m from the existing western field boundary. - 3.4.
-The three associated planning applications for cow barns relate to the land to the south of the proposed hay barn.
+The barn would be located 86m to the south of the access from Lower Stock Road and approximately 30m from the existing western field boundary. - 3.4.
+The three associated planning applications for a hay barn and two cow barns relate to the land to the north and south of the proposed cow barn.
 They would be positioned in a linear form with the rear elevations also located 30m from the western field boundary. - 3.5.
-The application documents indicate that additional planting is proposed to the north of the hay barn, between the building and Lower Stock Road. - 3.6.
+The application documents indicate that additional planting is proposed to the north of the application buildings, between the hay barn and Lower Stock Road, and to the west of the cow barn. - 3.6.
 It is important to note that the applications relate to the construction of the proposed buildings and are not in relation to the keeping of cattle on the site.
 The keeping of cattle on agricultural land does not require planning permission and animals could be moved onto the site without the need for any planning consent from the Council.